autumnyard/AssetLocator/README.md

 ## Goal
 - Provide a facade to work with Addressables in an easy and intuitive way.
-- Force the developers to keep track of all the assets and their dependencies, making memory management part of the development cycle.
+- Force the developers to keep track of all the assets and their dependencies, making memory management a conscious part of the development cycle.
 - Allowing for a seamless editor workflow.

 ## Considerations